Learning in Structured Stackelberg Games: Introduction

 Stackelberg games are the canonical framework for analyzing strategic interactions with commitment, where one player (the leader) commits to a strategy before another (the follower) observes this strategy and best-responds.
 While initially introduced in the context of market competition \cite{stackelberg1934marktform}, Stackelberg games have been applied across a wide range of domains including security, where a security agency commits to a patrol strategy before attackers choose vulnerable targets to attack \cite{Sinha2018StackelbergSG}, congestion control, where a city sets tolls before drivers choose routes \cite{swamy2007effectiveness}, and AI red-teaming, where AI providers deploy a model before users find adversarial use cases \cite{shivadekar2025red, liu2025chasingmovingtargetsonline}.\looseness-1

 \emph{Contextual Stackelberg games} \cite{harrisregret, balcan2025nearlyoptimalbanditlearningstackelberg} are a generalization of this model, in which both players' payoffs depend on additional side information.
 This model is motivated by many applications where players have payoff-relevant information about the state of the world at the time of play, which influences their strategies (and subsequently the outcome of the game).
-For example, a wildlife park’s security might place varying levels of importance on patrolling different areas of the park depending on the time of year and animal migration patterns.
-Contextual Stackelberg games have also been used to do label-efficient fine-tuning of large language models~\cite{wang2026optimal}.\looseness-1
+Side information may take the form of a feature vector and/or an embedding of natural language.
+For example, a wildlife park’s security might place varying levels of importance on patrolling different areas of the park depending on the time of year, animal migration patterns, and recent reports describing suspicious activity or poaching risk.
+Contextual Stackelberg games have also been used to do label-efficient fine-tuning of large language models~\cite{wang2026optimal} and reward shaping for inference--time alignment \cite{wang2026rewardshapinginferencetimealignment}.\looseness-1

 Interestingly, learning under this more general framework is not always possible.
 Specifically, \citet{harrisregret} study the \emph{online} setting (where the leader faces a sequence of followers with unknown utilities) and provide no-regret learning guarantees for the leader as long as either the followers or contexts are drawn i.i.d. from a fixed distribution.
 However, when both contextual information and follower types are chosen adversarially, the worst-case regret can grow linearly with the time horizon.
-This lower bound follows from a reduction to online classification, where an adversary can encode a mapping from contexts to follower types that is arbitrarily difficult to learn online. \looseness-1
+This lower bound follows from a reduction to online classification, where an adversary can encode a mapping from contexts to follower types that is arbitrarily difficult to learn online.